Preserve and Protect: Sequels

 The cliffhanger ending of Preserve and Protect allowed Drury to offer two concurrent and conflicting sequels: one in which Knox dies and Jason goes on to become president, and the other with the opposite result.
 Both have as their background the Sino-Soviet split and its possible ramifications for the United States.

 Come Nineveh, Come Tyre

 1973's Come Nineveh, Come Tyre (ISBN 0-385-04392-9) finds presidential candidate Orrin Knox and vice presidential nominee Ted Jason's wife Ceil as the victims, and Jason is elected to the presidency.
-The Russians and Chinese immediately take advantage of the weak Jason, and are able to achieve dominance over the United States by the end.
+The Soviets immediately take advantage of the weak Jason, and are able to achieve dominance over the United States by the end, including the repression of civil liberties.
+It is implied Jason dies a suicide.

+The title refers to lines in the 1897 poem Recessional by Rudyard Kipling which hints of civilizational impermanence: